ethersphere/swarm-cli/README.md

 ### Download a file with ACT

-`token` constructed from the owners public key and the history address
+`token` constructed from the owner's public key and the history address

 ```sh
 swarm-cli download <swarm_hash> <file> --access <token>